Scot Ward Founder and President

 Ron Walker has lived in Conyers 25 years and has been an active member of the Rockdale County community.
 He is involved and serves at his church, Crosspoint Christian Church, where he has been a member for 24 years.
 Ron has been married to his wife, Malinda, for 40 years and they have two children.
 Ron worked for Delta Air Lines for 35 years before retiring in 2004.
 He came to work for Scot Ward as the grounds maintenance supervisor at Green Meadow Memorial Gardens in 2005 and also assists with funerals.
 Ron has enjoyed helping people through his work at the cemetery as well as through the funeral home.

 Stan Bowers Funeral Attendant

-Stan spent his business career in operating convenience stores from which he retired in 2001 selling his last two stores at that time.
+Stan spent his business career operating convenience stores from which he retired, selling his last two stores in 2001.

 Clark Dowdy Funeral Attendant

 Clark was born in Savannah, GA and he and his wife, Joyce, currently live in Stockbridge.
 They have two children, Tony married to Donna and Teresita married to Ted, 9 grandchildren and 1 great-grandchild.
 Clark has been with Scot Ward Funeral Services for 5 years and is starting his 25th year in the Real Estate business.
 He has an associate degree in mid-management and served in the United States Navy as a Hospital Corpsman.
 He is past president of the Rockdale Rotary Club and has been the Assistant Governor for District 6910 for 3 years.
 Clark enjoys Florida Gator football, golf and crossword puzzles.